survivejs/webpack-book/manuscript/developing/02_development_server.md

 By default webpack only watches files that your project depends on directly, for example, when you are using `MiniHtmlWebpackPlugin` and have customized it to load the template from a file. [webpack-add-dependency-plugin](https://www.npmjs.com/package/webpack-add-dependency-plugin) solves the problem.

-## Development plugins

-The webpack ecosystem contains many development plugins:

-- [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) can be handy when you are developing on mixed environments.
-For example, Windows, Linux, and macOS have different expectations when it comes to path naming.
-- [react-dev-utils](https://www.npmjs.com/package/react-dev-utils) contains webpack utilities developed for [Create React App](https://www.npmjs.com/package/create-react-app).
-Despite its name, they can find use beyond React.
-- [webpack-notifier](https://www.npmjs.com/package/webpack-notifier) uses system notifications to let you know of webpack status.

 ## Conclusion

 WPS and WDS complement webpack and make it more developer-friendly.
 To recap:

 - Webpack's `watch` mode is the first step towards a better development experience.
 You can have webpack compile bundles as you edit your source.
 - WPS and WDS refresh the browser on change.
-They also implement **Hot Module Replacement**.
+They also implement _Hot Module Replacement_.
 - The default webpack watching setup can be problematic on specific systems, where more resource-intensive polling is an alternative.
 - WDS can be integrated into an existing Node server using a middleware, giving you more control than relying on the command line interface.
 - WPS and WDS do far more than refreshing and HMR.
 For example, proxying allows you to connect it to other servers.